 This is the second of a two-part series.
-View "The battle for the courts part 1: This is the second of a two-part series."
+View "Battle for the courts part 1: Major problem requires major reform."

 Do you think the American people would ever have ratified” the Constitution if they had been told “the meaning of this document shall be whatever a majority of the Supreme Court says it is?